DUSKFALL Deal Analysis

 Investment Highlights

 • Differentiated amenity stack.
-A private cedar barrel hot tub at every dome plus a central heated pool, on a Bortle 4 dark-sky site 2 hours from NYC.
+A private acrylic hot tub at every dome plus a central heated pool, on a Bortle 4 dark-sky site 2 hours from NYC.
 The closest Northeast operator with private water amenity at every unit is Ferncrest (Poconos), and that site lacks dark sky.

-• Capital efficient. ~$727K/key all-in vs $500K–$830K for comparable boutique cabin developments.
+• Capital efficient. ~$697K/key all-in vs $500K–$830K for comparable boutique cabin developments.
 Surface bedrock anchoring on an existing site (well, septic, power) saves the excavation cost normally required at this build scale.

 • Proven demand.
 Domes at Catskills (127 reviews, $375/night) and Luxury A-Frame Saugerties (131 reviews, 4.97★) validate premium unique-stay pricing in this exact market.

 • Owner-operated.
 Hostaway PMS automates booking and messaging; smart locks enable self check-in; pre-staged guest flows eliminate ongoing labor.
-The model captures ~58% of revenue as NOI.
+The model captures ~50% of revenue as NOI at Base case stabilization ($562K NOI on $1.13M revenue).

 • Inherently viral product.
 Stargazing domes are the #1 shared unique-stay category on TikTok/Instagram — organic social amplifies the $63K/yr marketing budget.